 - 14.1 A student who has missed, for genuine reasons, a maximum of one of the four assessments of a course may be permitted to write a substitute examination.
-However, permission to take up a substitute examination will be given under exceptional circumstances, such as accident, admission to a hospital due to illness, etc. by a committee constituted by the Dean of School for that purpose. - 14.2 A student who misses any assessment in a course shall apply in a prescribed form to the Head of the department / Dean within a week from the date of missed assessment.
-However the substitute tests and examination for a course will be conducted within two weeks after the last day of the semester-end examinations.

-15.0 ATTENDANCE REQUIREMENT AND SEMESTER / COURSE REPETITION
+However, permission to take up a substitute examination will be given under exceptional circumstances, such as accident or admission to a hospital due to illness, etc. by a committee constituted by the Dean of School for that purpose. - 14.2 A student who misses any assessment in a course shall apply in a prescribed form to the Head of the department / Dean within a week from the date of missed assessment.
+However the substitute tests and examination for a course will be conducted within two weeks after the last day of the semester-end examinations. - 15.0 ATTENDANCE REQUIREMENT AND SEMESTER / COURSE REPETITION

-15.1 A student shall earn 100% attendance in the contact periods of every course, subject to a maximum relaxation of 25% (for genuine reasons such as medical grounds or representing the University in approved events etc.) to become eligible to appear for the semester-end examination in that course, failing which the student shall be awarded "I" grade in that course.
-If the course is a core course, the candidate should register for and repeat the course when it is offered next.

-- 15.2 The faculty member of each course shall cumulate the attendance details for the semester and furnish the names of the students who have not earned the required attendance in that course to the class advisor.
+- 15.1 A student shall earn 100% attendance in the contact periods of every course, subject to a maximum relaxation of 25% (for genuine reasons such as medical grounds or representing the University in approved events etc.) to become eligible to appear for the semester-end examination in that course, failing which the student shall be awarded "I" grade in that course.
+If the course is a core course, the candidate should register for and repeat the course when it is offered next. - 15.2 The faculty member of each course shall cumulate the attendance details for the semester and furnish the names of the students who have not earned the required attendance in that course to the class advisor.
 The class advisor will consolidate and furnish the list of students who have earned less that 75% attendance, in various courses, to the Dean (Academic Affairs) through the Head of the Department.
 Thereupon, the Dean (Academic Affairs) shall announce, course-wise, the names of such students prevented from writing the semester end examination in each course. - 15.3 A student should register to re-do a core course wherein "I" or "W" grade is awarded.
-If the student is awarded, "I" or "W" grade in an elective course either the same elective course may be repeated or a new elective course may be taken. - 15.4 A student who is awarded "U" grade in a course will have the option of either to write semester end arrear examination at the end of the subsequent semesters, or to redo the course during summer term / regular semester.
-Marks earned during the redo period in the continuous assessment for the course, will be used for grading along with the marks earned in the semester-end (redo) examination.
-If any student obtained "U" grade during summer term course, the marks earned during the redo period for the continuous assessment for that course will be considered for further appearance as arrears. - 15.5 If a student with "U" grade prefers to redo any particular course fails to earn the minimum 75% attendance while doing that course, then he/she will be awarded "I" grade in that course. - 15.6 The students who have not attended a single hour in all courses in a semester and awarded 'l' grade are not permitted to write the examination and also not permitted move to next higher semester.
-Such students should repeat all the courses of the semester in the next Academic year.
+If the student is awarded, "I" or "W" grade in an elective course either the same elective course may be repeated or a new elective course may be taken. - 15.4 A student who is awarded "U" or "AB" grade in a course will have the option of either to write semester end arrear examination at the end of the subsequent semesters, or to redo the course during summer term / regular semester.
+Marks earned during the redo period in the continuous assessment for the course, will be used for grading along with the marks earned in the end-semester (re-do) examination.
+If any student obtained "U" grade during summer term course, the marks earned during the redo period for the continuous assessment for that course will be considered for further appearance as arrears. - 15.5 If a student with "U" or "AB" grade prefers to redo any particular course fails to earn the minimum 75% attendance while doing that course, then he/she will be awarded "I" grade in that course.